 Our no-fault insurance lawyers would like to sincerely thank Lisa Chase for rallying for car accident victims and all Michigan residents who are struggling to make ends meet and stay healthy.
 We too care about protecting Michigan drivers and their families.

-That’s why we strongly encourage you to purchase uninsured and underinsured motorist coverage.
+That’s why we strongly encourage you to purchase uninsured motorist coverage and underinsured motorist coverage.
 Uninsured motorist coverage will cover you if you are injured by an uninsured driver.
 And since so many people are insured with only minimum insurance coverage for bodily injury, underinsured motorist coverage protects people who have been seriously injured by a driver with inadequate insurance policy limits.
 The price for this coverage is minimal for the protection it offers if you are injured in a car accident.
 Please be sure to ask your lawyer about these important plans, because like Lisa Chase said, many insurance companies will not inform their policy holders about these options.

 We will be happy to review your insurance coverage and make recommendations.
 To request a free, no obligation case evaluation from an auto accident attorney, please fill out our consultation form and we will respond to your inquiry within one business day.
 Or to speak to an attorney immediately, please call (800) 777-0028.